👈 Back to "Examples"

 Techie Speccies

-- The site is automatically re-built and re-deployed whenever its source code is modified, using Forgejo Actions.
+• The site is automatically re-built and re-deployed whenever its source code is modified, using Forgejo Actions (which as basically the same as Github actions).

-- It gets near-perfect Lighthouse scores - Google's system for determining how fast, accessible, and search engine friendly a website is.
+• It gets Lighthouse scores of 95+ - Google's system for determining how fast, accessible, and search engine friendly a website is.

 How much did it cost?